The

 From Karma

-The early characterization of psychedelics as de-conditioning agents might, therefore, explain certain similarities between psychedelic and infant experience.
-The drugs inhibit conditioned patterns of thought and perception, rendering the drug-taker a child, psychologically.
+The early characterization of psychedelics as de-conditioning agents might, therefore, account for whatever similarities exist between psychedelic and infant experience.
+The drugs inhibit conditioned patterns of thought and perception, rendering the drug-taker psychologically a child.
 The child, not yet having learned at the hands of parents/teachers/employers that it should dismiss any class of objects as mere, will examine twigs, leaves, and stones with focused intent.
 And the acidhead enthralled by swirling patterns in an ashtray similarly cannot dismiss the encounter as a run-in with something mere.

-stare need not evince a dullard.
-The pull of the de- or unconditioned
+stare need not evince a dull mind.
+The pull of de- or unconditioned

 experience would seem to be an aesthetic attraction.
-It's not that the
+In other words, it's not that the

 drugged mind finds beauty where there is none; it is rather that a mind